Nabila63Ahmed/demotivate/README.md

 </div>

 ### Description
-An Android application that displays a random demotivational quote with a click of a button.
+An Android application that displays a random demotivational quote from the [Demotivational Quotes GraphQL API](https://github.com/aravindasiva/demotivational-quotes-api) with a click of a button.

-[//]: # (from the [Demotivational Quotes GraphQL API]&#40;https://github.com/aravindasiva/demotivational-quotes-api&#41;.)

 ### Architecture
-The application follows the Model, View, ViewModel(MVVM) software architectural pattern.
+The application follows the Model, View, ViewModel (MVVM) software architectural pattern.
 With the following <b>file and directory structure</b>:

 ```